Drug Enforcement Administration, Department of Justice.

 Posting of Public Comments

-All comments received are considered part of the public record and will be made available for public inspection online at http://www.regulations.gov.
+Please note that all comments received in response to this docket are considered part of the public record.
+They will, unless reasonable cause is given, be made available by the Drug Enforcement Administration (DEA) for public inspection online at http://www.regulations.gov.
 Such information includes personal identifying information (such as your name, address, etc.) voluntarily submitted by the commenter.

 The Freedom of Information Act (FOIA) applies to all comments received.
 If you want to submit personal identifying information (such as your name, address, etc.) as part of your comment, but do not want it to be made publicly available, you must include the phrase “PERSONAL IDENTIFYING INFORMATION” in the first paragraph of your comment.
 You must also place all the personal identifying information you do not want made publicly available in the first paragraph of your comment and identify what information you want redacted.